archivesspace/at-migration/README.md

 ## NOTE ON CPU AND MEMORY USAGE
 Data migration is a memory intensive task due to the large number of objects being created.
 As such, it’s recommended to run the plugin on a machine with at least 2 GB memory, and setting the max heap space to 1024 mb.

-## NOTES ON RUNNING N STANDALONE MODE
+## NOTES ON RUNNING IN STANDALONE MODE
 Though intended to run as a plugin within the AT application, the migration tool can run in standalone mode for testing purposes.
 To run in standalone mode:
 1. Create a directory call "logs" in the project directory if it is not already there.
 2. Run the "dbCopyFrame" class making sure all the *.jar files in "lib" are in the Classpath.